The Most Common Football Injuries

 - Play by the rules.
 Use the correct form for tackles

 - Examine the playing field for any holes or uneven ground.

-- Wear the appropriate equipment, especially head-wear, for the sport being played.
+- Wear the appropriate equipment, especially your helmet.

-- Try to avoid head-on collisions with other players, end posts, poles, or walls.
+- Try to avoid head-on collisions with other players.